 Healthy habits don’t have to go out the window just because you’re away from home.

-“Hydration and nutrition are extremely important while on vacation,” Dr. Johnson says.
+“Hydration and nutrition are extremely important while on vacation,” Dr. Ninh says.
 “Often, people forget to have a water bottle or healthy snack on hand, which is key for supplying energy to our bodies while we are out and about on a fun-filled day.
-You don't want to risk becoming dehydrated or having low sugar, which can make you feel sick and turn your dream trip into a nightmare.”
+You don’t want to risk becoming dehydrated or having low sugar, which can make you feel sick and turn your dream trip into a nightmare.”

 If you’re flying, take steps to prevent or minimize jet lag.
 And while on vacation, resist the urge to stay up past your bedtime.
 Lack of sleep can affect your memory and mood, making you feel groggy and grumpy.
 It also affects your immune system, making it harder for you to fight off colds and other illnesses.